-- Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics. - Completed an ACEND-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
+- Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+Beginning January 1, 2024, a graduate degree will be required to take the national examination. - Completed an ACEND-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
 Typically, a practice program will run six to 12 months in length. - Passed a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR's website at www.cdrnet.org. - Completed continuing professional educational requirements to maintain registration